5/8/2025

 Gary Yu

-Welcome everyone and thank you for joining us on today's conference call.
-As announced in our press release earlier today, we deliver another quarter of -over-year growth, achieving a 10% increase as the recovery in our target end markets continue to improve.
-First quarter revenue exceeds our expectation due to better than seasonal performance in computing marketing in Asia, primarily driven by increasing opportunity for DIODES products in AI-related applications.
-Additionally, we are seeing improving market conditions in Europe and North America, as those regions have begun to show signs of rebounding from recent lows.
-Our automotive and industrial markets totaled 42% of first quarter product revenue as we see in 2019 opportunities.
+Welcome, everyone, and thank you for joining us on today's conference call.
+As announced in our press release earlier today, we deliver another quarter of year-over-year growth, achieving a 10% increase as the recovery in our target end markets continue to improve.
+First quarter revenue exceeds our expectation due to better than seasonal performance in the computing market in Asia, primarily driven by increasing opportunity for BIOS products in AI-related applications.
+Additionally, we are seeing improving market conditions in Europe and North America. as those regions have begun to show signs of rebounding from recent lows.
+Our automotive and industrial market totaled 42% of first quarter product revenue as we continue to see expanding automotive content and the design opportunities.
 Another notable indication of improving conditions is channel inventory dollars and the days have continued to decrease and appear to be more aligned with real demand and historical POS levels.
-Although the inventory depletion is a positive sign for DIODES and the broader market, the reduction in channel and internal inventory combined with the absorbing the Chinese New Year holiday temporarily limited increased loading at our manufacturing facility and therefore gross margins.
+Although the inventory depletion is a positive sign for dials and the broader market, the reduction in channel and internal inventory combined with the absorbing the Chinese New Year holiday temporarily limited increased loading at our manufacturing facility and therefore gross margins.
 As channel inventory continues to normalize and the global demand improves, we should see a more material expansion to gross margin in future quarters.
-Additionally, qualifying more product in our internal facility to increase loading combined with recovery in our higher margin automotive and industrial markets will also contribute to driving future margin improvement.
-As further evidence of increasing momentum, we are guiding for the third consecutive quarter of -over-year growth and with second quarter also expect to be the first quarter of both -over-year and the sequential growth in this recovery cycle.
-Even though the global market remains dynamic, especially with the recent tariffs, BIOS is strategically positioned to meet global customers' needs with our hybrid manufacturing model and internal facilities located across the US, China, Taiwan, and the UK.
+Additionally, qualifying more product in our internal facility to increase loading, combined with recovery in our higher margin automotive and industrial markets, will also contribute to driving future margin improvement.
+As further evidence of increasing momentum, we are guiding for the third consecutive quarter of year-over-year growth, and with second quarter also expected to be the first quarter of both year-over-year and sequential growth in this recovery cycle.
+Even though the global market remains dynamic, especially with the recent tariffs, DAOs is strategically positioned to meet global customers' needs with our hybrid manufacturing model and internal facilities located across the US, China, Taiwan, and the UK.
 One final comment before turning the call over to Brad.
-As you may have seen, we also announced today a $100 million dollar star repurchase program which further re-elaborate our confidence in the business and the future growth prospects.
-BIOS is in a unique position with our strong cash flow generation and a healthy balance sheet to continue investing both organically and in MMA while also returning capital to shareholders through this share buyback.
-With that, let me now turn the call over to Brad to discuss our first quarter 2025 financial results as well as second quarter.
-Guide us in more detail.
+As you may have seen, we also announced today a $100 million stock repurchase program. which further reiterate our confidence in the business and the future growth prospects.
+That's in a unique position with our strong cash flow generation and a healthy balance sheet to continue investing both organically and in MMA, while also returning capital to stockholders through this share buyback.
+With that, let me now turn the call over to Brad to discuss our first quarter 2025 financial results, as well as second quarter Guide us in more detail.

 speaker